kojodoc/kojodoc.github.io/reference/scala.md

     draw(rot(-30) * fillColor(green) -> p.copy)
 }
 ```
-Note - we need to do a p.copy in the above code because the original picture has already been drawn, and you can't redraw a picture.
+Note - we need to do a `p.copy` in the above code because the original picture `p` has already been drawn, and you can't redraw a picture.

-Let's try to understand what the following code (copied from above) that uses `map` does:
+Let's try to understand what the following code (copied from above) does.
+The code uses the `map` function  :
 ```scala
 val pictures2 = pictures.map { p =>
     rot(45) * fillColor(blue) -> p.copy